-In accordance with the para 12.1.5. of SEBI Master Circular on Mutual Funds dated May 19, 2023, investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following:
+In accordance with the para 12.1.5. of SEBI Master Circular on Mutual Funds dated June 27, 2024, investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following:

 - a.
 Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
 Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
-All such investments shall be made with the prior approval of the Board of AMC and Trustee Company. - 3.
-The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights. - Provided that, the limit of 10 per cent shall not be applicable for investments in [case of] index fund [or exchange traded fund] or sector or industry specific scheme. - For the purpose of determining the above limit, a combination of positions of the underlying securities and stock derivatives will be considered. - 4.
+All such investments shall be made with the prior approval of the Board of AMC and the Trustee Company.

+- 3. The Fund under all its Schemes shall not own more than 10% of any company's paid up capital carrying voting rights. - 4.
 Transfer of investments from one Scheme to another Scheme in the Mutual Fund is permitted provided: - (a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - (b) The securities so transferred shall be in conformity with the investment objective of the Scheme to which such transfer has been made.

-Further, para 12.30 of SEBI Master Circular on Mutual Funds dated May 19, 2023 has prescribed elaborate guidelines for inter-scheme transfers (IST).
+Further, para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024 has prescribed elaborate guidelines for inter-scheme transfers (IST).
 The key extracts are as follows: